rust-lang/blog.rust-lang.org/posts/2020-05-15-five-years-of-rust.md

 ## Conclusion
 Obviously we couldn't cover every change or improvement to Rust that's happened since 2015.
 What have been your favourite changes or new favourite Rust projects?
-Feel free to post your answer and discussion on [our Discourse forum][urlo]
+Feel free to post your answer and discussion on [our Discourse forum][urlo].

 [urlo]: <TODO: CREATE FORUM POST BEFORE MERGE>